MCP: The Missing Layer Between Your App and the AI

 “Summarize today’s journal entry.”

-“You’ve written about burnout 3 times this week.
+“You’ve mentioned burnout 3 times this week.
 Want to explore that?”

-3. A Messaging Assistant That Knows Your Tone
+3. A Messaging Assistant That Understands Your Voice

 Instead of: